Jonathan Quarmby

 Jonathan Hugh Quarmby (born 20 December 1961) is an English record producer and songwriter.
-He is the son of English architect Arthur Quarmby.
 Born in Huddersfield, England, Quarmby has worked with a range of artists across various genres.

 Early life and education

 Jonathan Hugh Quarmby was born on 20 December 1961, in Huddersfield, to music teacher Jean, and architect Arthur Quarmby.
 Arthur Quarmby was a designer, author, thinker, and primarily working in modular plastics and earth-sheltered housing.
 Jonathan was educated at Holmfirth High School and Pocklington School, before studying architecture at the Sheffield University.
-With a passion for music, he became part of Sheffield’s vibrant music scene, eventually leaving architecture to pursue a music career.
+With a passion for music, he became part of Sheffield's vibrant music scene, eventually leaving architecture to pursue a music career.

 Professional career

 Sheffield

-Quarmby began as a keyboard player, performing on Yazz’s album Wanted and touring with the band Floy joy.
+Quarmby began as a keyboard player, performing on Yazz’s album Wanted and touring with the band Floy Joy.
 His transition to record production began with Barclay artists Fred de Fred.
 Quarmby then collaborated with Comsat Angels bass player Kevin Bacon at Axis Studio to write and produce Ephraim Lewis's album Skin for Elektra Records.
 This partnership (Bacon and Quarmby) went on to produce and write in a diverse range of music styles, including: electro as R&S artists Manna, Britpop with the Longpigs, and pop/soul with Light House Family.
 They received recognition for their contribution to reggae: Finley Quaye (Maverick a Strike) - for which Finley won the ‘Best Male’ Brit Award and Ziggy Marley (Fallen Is Babylon), for which they received the ‘Best Reggae Album’ Grammy award.